munvoseli/mauve-audio/Readme.md

 `v` takes a float between 0 and 1, and sets the volume.

 `w` will cause a note to play.
 Its argument is the length of the note.

+`defmacro [name]` - macros are defined at the end of the string.
+The name must not contain whitespace.
+They are preprocessed (just string replacement) with `usemacro [name]`.